timotif/intra_42/README.md

 ## Author

-Created by a 42 Berlin student for archiving project subjects.
+Created by a 42 Berlin student to streamline access to 42 resources.